arthurberzin/k8s-saga-booking-portal/README.md

 - [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)  In this solution, you can find the use of Clean Architecture.
 The solution has different services with Clean Architecture structure.
 - The [Open Cage API](https://opencagedata.com/) was used to retrieve the longitude and latitude coordinates of a specific location, such as a city or airport.
 This information was then used to calculate the distance between two points using the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula). *You can find its implementation in* [Car Rent Service](https://github.com/arthurberzin/k8s-saga-booking-portal/blob/main/src/CarRentService/CarRentApplication/DistanceCalculator.cs)
 - In this project, a comprehensive Airlines Database Schema was implemented using `Entity Framework` and various configuration options. *More info in* [Airline Service](https://github.com/arthurberzin/k8s-saga-booking-portal/tree/main/src/AirlineService).
+- The [Options Pattern](https://learn.microsoft.com/en-us/dotnet/core/extensions/options) is utilized in the solution to retrieve application settings as an injectable model with settings. *Using of Options could be found in* [Car Rent Service](https://github.com/arthurberzin/k8s-saga-booking-portal/blob/main/src/CarRentService/API/Program.cs).

 ## Build Docker Images